 Radio characteristics are measured by the UE and the eNode-B and reported to higher layers in the network.
 These include, e.g. measurements for intra- and inter-frequency handover, inter RAT handover, timing measurements and measurements for RRM and in support for positioning.

-Measurements for inter-RAT handover are defined in support of handover to GSM, UTRA FDD, UTRA TDD, CDMA2000 1x RTT, CDMA2000 HRPDIEEE 802.11
+Measurements for inter-RAT handover are defined in support of handover to GSM, UTRA FDD, UTRA TDD, CDMA2000 1x RTT, CDMA2000 HRPD, IEEE 802.11, and MF.

-5 Document structure of physical layer specification
+5 Document structure of MF physical layer specification

 5.1 Overview

-The physical layer specification consists of a general document (TS 36.201), and five documents (TSs 36.211, 36.212, 36.213, TSs 36.214 and 36.216).
-The relation between the physical layer specifications in the context of the higher layers is shown in Figure 2; TS 36.216 is the physical layer specification for transmissions between an eNode-B and an RN.
+The physical layer specification consists of a general document (MFA TS 36.201), and five documents (MFA TSs 36.211, 36.212, 36.213, 3GPP TSs 36.214 and 36.216).
+The relation between the physical layer specifications in the context of the higher layers is shown in Figure 2; 3GPPTS 36.216 is the physical layer specification for transmissions between an eNode-B and an RN.

 Figure 2: Relation between Physical Layer specifications

-5.2 TS 36.201: Physical layer – General description
+5.2 MFA TS 36.201: Physical layer – General description

 The scope is to describe: